sinonjs/sinon/docs/release-source/release/stubs.md

 1. Control a method's behavior from a test to force the code down a specific path.
 Examples include forcing a method to throw an error in order to test error handling.

-2. When you want to prevent a specific method from being called directly (possibly because it triggers undesired behavior, such as a `XMLHttpRequest` or similar).
+2. When you want to prevent an **existing** method from being called directly (possibly because it triggers undesired behavior, such as a `XMLHttpRequest` or similar).

 The following example is yet another test from [PubSubJS][pubsubjs] which shows how to create an anonymous stub that throws an exception when called.